aqiu384/p5r-walkthrough/src/how-to-use.md

 * Death Rank 10 is moved from daytime to evening if you romance so there are 2 spots where it can occur
 * There are additional endgame benefits if you do not romance more than 1 confidant on the same save file
     * On 2/15 the remaining 9 confidants and Judgement gift you with a friendship chocolate

-#### Chihaya's Readings
-* Luck: Boosts selected stat gains for rest of day, used when Social Stat +3 will happen
-* Money: Boosts Metaverse money gains for rest of day, used with infiltrating palaces
-* Relationship: Base confidant point +1, extra confidant point +1 if carrying matching arcana, Chihaya will comment you can grow closer if you are about to rank up

 #### Unlocking all Trophies
 * For complete list see [[Trophies]]